alanoursland/mesa_gaussian/notes/support_mmg.md

 > "We find the same **antipodal feature storage** as Anthropic observed for anticorrelated features — and this makes sense!
 Recall that in our data setup, x1 and x2 are definitionally anticorrelated, and so too are y1 and y2."

 **Interpretation**: In toy models with explicitly anticorrelated features, networks do store them antipodally (pointing in opposite directions).
 This is exactly what we'd expect if the network is learning mesa-like bounded regions.
-When the data itself has anticorrelated structure, the network represents it with mirror-pair geometry.
+When the data itself has anticorrelated structure, the network represents it with antipodal-normal geometry.

 This is **supportive evidence** — but it's in toy models with designed anticorrelation.